-Residential and Extracurricular Life
+Residence and Cocurricular Life

-Bates students are held responsible for their conduct at all times.
-Any student who engages in academic or social misconduct shall be subject to disciplinary action by appropriate officers of the college and/or the Committee on Student Conduct.
+Bates students are held accountable for their conduct at all times.
+Any student who engages in academic or social misconduct is subject to action by the Office of Student Support and Community Standards and/or the Committee on Student Conduct.

 Religion and Spirituality